fortran-lang/fortran-lang.org/learn/intrinsics/CO_REDUCE.md

   - __a__
     : is an __intent(inout)__ argument and shall be nonpolymorphic.
-If it is allocatable, it shall be allocated; if it is a pointer, it shall be associated.
-A shall have the same type and type parameters on all images of the team; if it is an array, it shall have the same shape on all images.
+If it is allocatable, it shall be allocated; if it is a pointer, it shall be associated. __a__ shall have the same type and type parameters on all images of the team; if it is an array, it shall have the same shape on all images.

   - __operation__
-    : pure function with two scalar nonallocatable arguments, which shall be nonpolymorphic and have the same type and type parameters as A.
+    : pure function with two scalar nonallocatable arguments, which shall be nonpolymorphic and have the same type and type parameters as __a__.
-    The function shall return a nonallocatable scalar of the same type and type parameters as A. The function shall be the same on all images and with regards to the arguments mathematically commutative and associative.
+    The function shall return a nonallocatable scalar of the same type and type parameters as __a__.
+The function shall be the same on all images and with regards to the arguments mathematically commutative and associative.
 Note that OPERATION may not be an elemental